bumbleb33/sales-tracker-backend/README.md

-# Sales Tracker Backend (Render)
+# Sales Tracker with /sales API

-This is a minimal FastAPI starter app ready for deployment on Render.
+This version includes:
+- SQLite-based database
+- `/sales` endpoint to create and view sales
+- Full deployment-ready structure for Render